 Such findings are of obvious interest to the current and former members of the armed forces.
-Indeed, military interest in omega-3 is nothing new, with the November 2014 edition of Military Medicine focusing on the fatty acids as “nutritional armor”.
+Indeed, military interest in omega-3 is nothing new, with the Military Medicine focusing on the fatty acids as “nutritional armor”.

 Interest has focused on several different endpoints, including improving mood and reducing suicide rates among serving and ex-military personnel, speeding recovery from traumatic brain injury, and improving reaction times of fighter pilots.

 An expert panel convened at the Nutritional Armor for the Warfighter Conference, jointly hosted by the Samueli Institute through the Metabolic Defense Program and National Institute on Alcohol Abuse and Alcoholism, concluded: “[B]ased on studies analyzing omega-3 and omega-6 FA balance, it would be unethical to not attempt elevating the omega-3 status among U.S. military personnel.”